-In addition, estimation of the useful lives of property, plant and equipment, right-of-use assets and deferred containers is based on collective assessment of industry practice, internal technical evaluation and experience with similar assets.
-It is possible, however, that future financial performance could be materially affected by changes in estimates brought about by changes in factors mentioned above.
-The amounts and timing of recorded expenses for any period would be affected by changes in these factors and circumstances.
+addition, estimation of the useful lives of property, plant and equipment, right-of-use assets and deferred containers is based on collective assessment of industry practice, internal technical evaluation and experience with similar assets.
+It is possible, however, that future financial performance could be materially affected by changes in estimates brought about changes in factors mentioned above. by The amounts and timing of recorded expenses for any period would be affected by changes in these factors and circumstances.
 A reduction in the estimated useful lives of property, plant and equipment, right-of-use assets and deferred containers would increase the recorded cost of sales and selling and administrative expenses and decrease noncurrent assets.

-There are no changes in the estimated useful lives of property, plant and equipment and deferred containers as at December 31, 2020 and 2019.
+There are no changes in the estimated useful lives of property, plant and equipment, right-of-use assets and deferred containers as at December 31, 2021 and 2020.

-Property, plant and equipment, net of accumulated depreciation and amortization amounted to P4,529,195 and P4,748,737 as at December 31, 2020 and 2019, respectively.
-Accumulated depreciation and amortization of property, plant and equipment amounted to P8,420,190 and P8,316,621 as at December 31, 2020 and 2019, respectively (Note 10).
+Property, plant and equipment, net of accumulated depreciation and amortization amounted to P4,543,848 and P4,529,195 as at December 31, 2021 and 2020, respectively.
+Accumulated depreciation and amortization of property, plant and equipment amounted to P8,952,518 and P8,420,190 as at December 31, 2021 and 2020, respectively (Note 10).

-Right-of-use assets, net of accumulated depreciation and amortization amounted to P156,597 and P196,218 as at December 31, 2020 and 2019, respectively.
-Accumulated depreciation and amortization of right-of-use assets amounted to P118,202 and P55,066 as at December 31, 2020 and 2019, respectively (Note 11).
+Right-of-use assets, net of accumulated depreciation and amortization amounted to P176,083 and P156,597 as at December 31, 2021 and 2020, respectively.
+Accumulated depreciation and amortization of right-of-use assets amounted to P104,275 and P118,202 as at December 31, 2021 and 2020, respectively (Note 11).

-Deferred containers, net of accumulated amortization, included as part of "Other noncurrent assets net" account in the consolidated statements of financial position amounted to P60,134 and P113,776 as at December 31, 2020 and 2019, respectively.
-Accumulated amortization of deferred containers amounted to P314,875 and P312,268 as at December 31, 2020 and 2019, respectively (Note 13).
+Deferred containers, net of accumulated amortization, included as part of "Other noncurrent assets - net" account in the consolidated statements of financial position amounted to P27,391 and P60,134 as at December 31, 2021 and 2020, respectively.
+Accumulated amortization of deferred containers amounted to P347,618 and P314,875 as at December 31, 2021 and 2020, respectively (Note 13).